owntracks/booklet/docs/guide/scenarios.md

 If you don't want to go to the trouble of [hosting your own setup](#private), you can use our _hosted_ mode.
 We provide an MQTT broker for you to use with OwnTracks, and we do so on a _best-effort_ basis.
 No guarantees whatsoever as to availability, but our track record is pretty good so far.

-The first thing you do in order to use _Hosted_ mode is to sign up at  [OwnTracks Traction](https://traction.owntracks.org) where you create an account providing a _username_, a _password_, a valid _e-mail address_ for yourself, and your _name_.
+The first thing you do in order to use _Hosted_ mode is to sign up at  [OwnTracks Hosted](https://hosted.owntracks.org) where you create an account providing a _username_, a _password_, a valid _e-mail address_ for yourself, and your _name_.
 Simultaneously you specify a name for the device you'll be connecting, something like `samsung3`, `nexus5`, `iphone5`, etc. -- you get the idea.
 You may, of course, register more than just one device.

 ![Hosted UI](hosted/11-trackers-list-new-device.png)

-The _password_ is solely for accessing the Traction Web site and for nothing else; you will use it there only.
+The _password_ is solely for accessing the Hosted Web site and for nothing else; you will use it there only.

 Upon registering a device, you are shown an _access token_.
 This jumble of letters and numbers is case-sensitive and is displayed *once only*, so write it down somewhere; later this is replaced by a padlock symbol.
 (But no worries: if you misplace it, you can generate a new access token.
 And no: we cannot tell you what the token was.)